rahkum96/Loan-Prediction-by-XGBoost-Model/README.md

 Predict the potential loan defaulters using the Gradient Boosting Method.
 Following attributes are available

 ### About the Data
-The risk_flag indicates whether there has been a default in the past or not
+The risk_flag indicates whether there has been a default in the past or not.

 ## Usage